How to Know What is Taxable Income for a Minister

 (Recommended reading: "IRS Taxes Pastor for Salary He Never Received")

-How many churches treat car allowances
+How many churches handle car allowances for the pastor

 Below is an example to help put things into perspective.